pmitev93/Flow_EdU/README.md

-# Flow_EdU: EdU-HA Correlation Analysis Tool
+# The Multivariate Identification and Tracking of EdU-incorporating Variants (MITEV) EdU Analysis Tool

 An R Shiny application for analyzing the relationship between EdU incorporation and HA-tagged protein expression in flow cytometry experiments.